 |Utilities||Dishwasher, Washing machine|

 Gas central heating with open fire.
-Electric oven and gas hob, microwave, fridge, washing machine, dishwasher, TV with FreeSat, DVD, selection of books, games and DVDs.
+Electric oven and gas hob, microwave, fridge, washing machine, dishwasher, TV with FreeSat, DVD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for fire inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair.
 Off road parking for 1 car.
 Lawned garden with patio and furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 5 mins walk.
 Note: There are internal steps and low doorways - care must be taken.

 From heather-clad moors and limestone scars, to market towns and the steady pace of country life - the sublime Dales await you!
 Where else in Britain is it as satisfying to sit and do nothing as it is to explore the numerous pursuits on offer?